Internships & Apprenticeships

 - National Association of Colleges and Employers

-Some use it as an opportunity to gain skills and connections in their chosen field, others to explore potential career path.
+Some use it as an opportunity to gain skills and connections in their chosen field, others to explore potential career paths.
 Some use it to complete their college credits, others do it for the experience and connections internships provide.
 Whatever field you are interested in, whatever your goals, UMF can help you find an internship that's right for you.

-Enviro Policy & Planning:
+Policy & Geology:

 Maine Medical Center

-Andrew Parent, Class of 2021
+Andrew Parent, '21

 Business & Economics: